 For the majority of people, this does not mean that RPL is a lost cause, but rather that they should approach the prospect of RPL with realistic expectations and limit their claim for RPL to those parts of the course that they can clearly identify their own recent and sufficient capabilities in.

-Experience tells me that one of the easiest ways for people to work out where they could possible gain RPL is to show them the requirements of the various Units.
+Experience tells me that one of the easiest ways for people to work out where they could possibly gain RPL is to show them the requirements of the various Units.
 By honestly evaluating their own experience against those requirements, they will be in a better position to see where any gaps could exist.

-By looking at ourselves through the lens of the qualifications, we will be able to see where were really are.
+By looking at ourselves through the lens of the qualifications, we will be able to see where we really are.
 It might not be the same as where we thought we were, but at least it will provide a good starting point for moving forward to gain your chosen qualification with success.